 If you have been charged with DUI there is hope.
-The law firm of Giovannini & Olshansky has been fighting driving under the influence of alcohol or drug charges since 1975.
-To properly fight a DUI charge you need a skilled attorney with the experience and expertise to look at every aspect of the case.
+The law firm of David S. Olshansky & Associates has been fighting driving under the influence of alcohol or drug charges since 1975. to properly fight a DUI charge you need a skilled attorney with the experience and expertise to look at every aspect of the case.
 Over the years we have defended hundreds of DUI cases.

 The Illinois DUI laws have various penalties such as potential jail times, fines, and lengths of suspension or revocation of driving privileges.
 Please visit the Penalties, Suspension Period, Term of Revocation, and License Reinstatement sections of this website for more specific details.

-At Giovannini & Olshansky we look at every possible angle and defense to your DUI.
+At David S. Olshansky & Associates we look at every possible angle and defense to your DUI.
 We will examine whether the arrest was based on an illegal stop.
 Whether the police officer had probable cause for your detention, or a basis to believe that you were in actual control of a vehicle while under the influence of drugs or alcohol.
-Unlawful detentions and unreasonable suspicions and beliefs can lead to the evidence that was collected to be suppressed and made unusable against you at trial.
-The reason for the initial stop is always in question, along with what occurred after the stop and the procedures that the officer followed.
+Unlawful detentions and unreasonable suspicions and beliefs can lead to the evidence that was collected to be suppressed and made unusable against you at trial. the reason for the initial stop is always in question, along with what occurred after the stop and the procedures that the officer followed.

 Conditions outside the control of the accused need to be examined, such as the weather.
 Bad weather conditions may establish poor driving ability that could explain the reason for the initial stop, or why the accused performed poorly during any field sobriety test.
 Low visibility, high winds, and extreme weather conditions may explain poor balance or erratic driving.
 Problems with knees, legs, arms, neck, back, and eyes can affect the results and validity of breath tests and field sobriety tests.